terminalJunki3/HTML_Smuggling/README.md

 ### 3. Base64-Embedded JavaScript Blob ("Embed")
 - Full binary is Base64-encoded and embedded directly in JavaScript
 - JS reconstructs and triggers download
 - Entire file is self-contained in the HTML page
+Note: For this one, builder.py will place the update template in ouput folder.
+Test using the file otherwise it wont work.

 ## Theory Around Why It Works